 When the Group ceases to equity account its joint venture because of a loss of joint control, any retained interest in the entity is remeasured to its fair value with the change in carrying amount recognised in income statements.
 This fair value becomes the initial carrying amount for the purposes of subsequently accounting for the retained interest as an associate or financial asset.
 In addition, any amount previously recognised in other comprehensive income in respect of the entity is accounted for as if the Group had directly disposed of the related assets or liabilities.
-This may mean that amounts previously recognised in other comprehensive income are reclassified to income statements.
+This may mean that amounts previously recognised in other comprehensive.